 AMS is the American Montessori Society and it was established back in the 1960’s here in the United States.
 AMI is Association Montessori International and it is the organization that was founded by Dr. Montessori and her son.
 The headquarters is in Amsterdam.

 In the U.S. AMS has far more training centers and internationally AMI has more training centers.
 In addition to those two organizations there is the Pan American Montessori Society (PAMS), there is Montessori Education Professionals Incorporated (MEPI) and there are some other independent courses such as Age of Montessori.
 All of these courses may choose to go through the same accrediting process with MACTE under the U.S. Department of Education.

-While there are some differences between the organizations as to certain specifics, the essential point of the Montessori method is that we are all on the same team; we all follow our best understanding of the work of Dr. Maria Montessori who was truly a pioneer.
+While there are some differences between the organizations as to certain specifics, the essential point is that we are all on the same team; we all follow our best understanding of the work of Dr. Maria Montessori who was truly a pioneer.
 She started out as a medical doctor; she was a biologist and an anthropologist as well as a mathematician.